EOSArgentina/evolutiondex/Commands.md

 Exchange your tokens.
 There two methods.
 The first one is to do a transfer to the contract with a memo starting with "exchange:" and followed by the details of your operation, with the format "EVOTOKN, min_expected_asset, memo".
 Blank spaces before EVOTOKN, min_expected_asset and memo are ignored.
 The amount to be obtained by the user will be computed by the contract and executed only if it is at least min_expected_asset.

-    cleos push action eosio.token '["YOUR_ACCOUNT", "evolutiondex", "1.0000 EOS", "exchange: EOSPESO, 0.1000 PESO, memo for the transfer]' -p YOUR_ACCOUNT
+    cleos push action eosio.token transfer '["YOUR_ACCOUNT", "evolutiondex", "1.0000 EOS", "exchange: EOSPESO, 0.1000 PESO, memo for the transfer"]' -p YOUR_ACCOUNT

 The other method operates between funds already deposited in the contract.
 The structure of the input is account, evotoken, extended_asset to pay (exact), asset to receive (limiting).